-Mary Ellen Mark (1940- 2015) has been a leading documentary photographer for over 30 years and has achieved worldwide visibility through her many exhibitions, books, photo essays and portraits.
+Mary Ellen Mark (1940- 2015) is one of the leading documentary photographers of the past half-century, and has achieved worldwide visibility through her many exhibitions, books, photo essays and portraits.

-Mark's photographs appear in The Times Magazine, The New Yorker, Rolling Stone and Vogue.
-Among her 11 books are Ward 81 (Simon & Schuster, 1979), Falkland Road (Knopf, 1981), Mary Ellen Mark: 25 Years (Bullfinch, 1991) and Mary Ellen Mark: American Odyssey (Aperture, 1999).
+Mark's photographs have appeared in The Times Magazine, The New Yorker, Rolling Stone and Vogue.
+Among her many books are Ward 81 (Simon & Schuster, 1979); Falkland Road (Knopf, 1981); Mary Ellen Mark: 25 Years (Bullfinch, 1991); Mary Ellen Mark: American Odyssey (Aperture, 1999); and, most recently, Mary Ellen Mark: The Book of Everything (Steidl, 2020).
 Mark earned three fellowships from the National Endowment for the Arts, the Photographer of the Year Award from the Friends of Photography, the World Press Award for Outstanding Body of Work Throughout the Years, the Victor Hasselblad Cover Award and two Robert F. Kennedy Awards.
 She was the associate producer of the film American Heart (1992), directed by Martin Bell.